coastalwhite/gburghoorn.com/content/posts/catching-buses/index.md

 working.
 Here, if you work 5 minutes, you will earn 5 times as much as working 1 minute.
 This can be seen in {{ figure_ref(n=2) }}.
 Another relationship &mdash;
 in fact one of the most common relationships &mdash; is diminishing returns.
-A term copied from economics, which in essence comes down to &ldquo;the more time you invest, the harder it becomes to gain value&rdquo;.
+A term borrowed from economics, which in essence comes down to &ldquo;the more time you invest, the harder it becomes to gain value&rdquo;.
 It can be seen as you over time getting tired.
 Similarly, one of the best examples is the value of your work over time whilst you are getting tired.
 A graphical representation can